kevinhelvig/FLYD/README.md

 -  We are still working on subsampling the original thermal recordings, which are relatively massive in order to provide access to them.
 -  A few thermal scans following the forward-backward conventional procedure, crossing the defect, will arrive too.

-# Benchmarking some architectures (classification task)
+# Benchmarking some architectures (classification task) :memo:
 Results correspond to the score presented during the QCAV 2023 conference.
 A large panel of architectures has been tested (both convolution and attention based architectures).
 The different metrics are evaluated on the test-set.
 Architectures were trained with the same hyperparameters for this work, but you should increase performance of a given architecture by adjusting its hyperparameters.

 - Convolution-based architectures: